 There are many options on the market, but since it’s a long-term investment, you must choose the provider that suits you best in terms of cost-benefit.

 Assuming that you have already made the decision to reduce your electricity bill and invest on solar energy, you may be wondering now, how can I choose the best provider?
 It’s not just about researching on Google, but also following these basic tips:

 Choose a certified solar installer

 If you want to leave your solar systems in hands of a reliable company, look for a CEC (Clean Energy Council) accredited installers.
 The Clean Energy Council is Australia’s renewable energy association.
-They represent and work with Australia’s leading renewable energy and energy storage businesses, as well as rooftop solar installers.
+They represent and work with Australia’s leading renewable energy and energy storage businesses, as well as rooftop solar installers in Sunshine Coast.

 Get information about the Warranty terms